Charminar: Iconic Landmark of Hyderabad

 Charminar is located in the heart of Hyderabad city.
 Roads connect the city to the rest of India.

-Hyderabad railway station is a major station in India, and Secunderabad railway station is the twin station of Hyderabad.
+Hyderabad railway station is a major station in India.
+Secunderabad Railway Station is the twin station of Hyderabad Railway Station..

 Hyderabad International Airport is on the outskirts of the city.